zender/rxstack/README.md

 ### <a name="channel-manager"></a> Channel Manager
 `ChannelManager` allows you to add connected users to a channel.
-You'll be able to notify specific group of user of certain events.
+You'll be able to notify specific group of users of certain events.

 ##### <a name="channel-manager-installation"></a> Installation